Skip to main content

 Is endometriosis or a form of cancer?
 Can endometriosis turn into cancer?

-Endometriosis is not contagious or an infection – it cannot be passed from person to person through contact.
-Endometriosis is NOT a form of cancer, however, every single benign tissue in our bodies has the potential to turn into cancer; therefore it could be argued that deposits of endometriosis could turn into cancer.
-This would be an extremely rare event.
+Endometriosis is NOT a form of cancer and research shows that the chance of getting cancer from having endometriosis is very low.
+Every single benign tissue in our bodies has the potential to turn into cancer; therefore it could be argued that deposits of endometriosis could turn into cancer.
+However, it could also be coincidence to have both endometriosis and cancer.

 Can endometriosis be prevented?